rielsi/placeable-docs/locator-api-v1/api.md

 NOTE: This API key has been omitted from the other examples in the documentation for brevity and clarity.

-To obtain your auth key, contact your accoutn manager, or <support@placeable.com>
+To obtain your auth key, contact your account manager, or <support@placeable.com>

 ## Search ##